Toward AGT for parabolic sheaves: Moduli spaces of parabolic sheaves

 For example, we have $[\CV_i] = \overline{X_i}$, where $X_i = \sum_{a \in \BN} x_{ia}$, and:

 where we make the convention that $X_{i+n} = X_i \cdot \oq^{-2}$ for all $i \in \BZ$, as in \eqref{eqn:change 1}. \\

-Because the moduli spaces $\CM^\br_\bd$ are smooth, the Thomason equivariant localization theorem states that restriction induces an isomorphism:
+Because the moduli spaces $\CM^\br_\bd$ are smooth, the Thomason equivariant localization theorem states that restriction to the fixed locus induces an isomorphism:

 of $\BQ \left(q,\oq,u_1,...,u_r\right)$--vector spaces.
-The symbol $|\bla \rangle$ denotes the $K$--theory class of the skyscraper sheaves at the fixed point $\bla$, renormalized by the exterior algebra of the cotangent space at $\bla$, so that the isomorphism \eqref{eqn:eq loc 1} sends:
+The symbol $|\bla \rangle$ denotes the $K$--theory class of the skyscraper sheaf at the fixed point $\bla$, renormalized by the exterior algebra of the cotangent space at $\bla$, so that the isomorphism \eqref{eqn:eq loc 1} sends:

 Therefore, to understand the isomorphism \eqref{eqn:eq loc 1}, we need to understand the restrictions of relevant $K$--theory classes to the torus fixed points.
 Combinatorially, the fixed points of $\CM_\bd^\br$ are indexed by $\br$--partitions, i.e. collections: